 Traditionally, loan brokers have many options for employment.
 For example, a business development officer in factoring will work for a single firm and help to develop new lists of clients.
 On the other side profession, freelance brokers and consultants can operate their own business and often can set their own rates.
 Independent loan brokers set their own hours and determine which clients they want to work with.

-Loan brokers can help strengthen the local business community and economy by providing alternative financing service that a business needs for growth.
+Loan brokers can help strengthen the local business community and economy by providing alternative financing services that a business needs for growth.
 They assist small and large businesses to acquire the financing they need and grow their companies.
 They provide funding to hire employees, build the workforce, and develop new customers.
 Brokers and consultants can also help businesses train their current workforce or try new opportunities.

 What Does a Typical Loan Broker Do?

 There are many types and styles when it comes to loan brokers.
 Some focus on factoring and asset-based finance.
 Others finance equipment.
-Still others are true consultants that provided services in almost every business finance imaginable.
+Still others are true consultants that provide services in almost every business finance imaginable.
 But no matter what the broker’s specialty products are, the job features some very common traits.
 A loan broker attempts to solve a client’s financial situation and determines the best options available to solve the problem.
 Typically, according to Indeeds Valuation, their responsibilities consist of:

-• Evaluating clients: Loan brokers examine financial statements and relevant business documents to determine the company’s options.
+- Evaluating clients: Loan brokers examine financial statements and relevant business documents to determine the company’s options.

-• Assessing applications: Brokers review the application with the client to ensure it’s complete and contains all supporting documentation.
+- Assessing applications: Brokers review the application with the client to ensure it’s complete and contains all supporting documentation.

-• Finding lenders: Loan brokers evaluate lenders based on the company’s needs, valuation and ability to repay the loan.
+- Finding lenders: Loan brokers evaluate lenders based on the company’s needs, valuation, and ability to repay the loan.

-• Presenting alternatives: Brokers offer alternatives designed for the needs of the business.
+- Presenting alternatives: Brokers offer alternatives designed for the needs of the business.
 This might include advice to enter a lease agreement rather than seek a loan.

-• Informing clients: Loan brokers keep clients informed throughout the application and approval process.
+- Informing clients: Loan brokers keep clients informed throughout the application and approval process.
 They indicate their fees and ensure the client understands and agrees to the broker’s policies.

 Tips to Get Started